-Additionally, general liability insurance covers personal injuries and advertising injuries, such as libel and copyright infringement.
+General liability insurance also covers claims related to personal and advertising injury, such as libel and copyright infringement.

 Small business owners often need business liability insurance to fulfill requirements for a lease, loan, or contract.
 For example, a landlord might ask to see a certificate of insurance when you sign a commercial lease.

-This is especially true if you rent or own an office or commercial space, or work directly with clients or customer property.
-Commercial general liability (CGL) can keep you financially stable if you’re sued by a customer or competitor.
+Nearly all limited liability companies (LLCs) need general liability insurance.
+This is particularly true if you rent or own an office or commercial space, or work directly with clients or customer property.
+Commercial general liability (CGL) coverage can keep you financially stable if you're sued by a customer or competitor.
 That's why most LLCs purchase this policy shortly after opening their business.

-While this insurance option isn't typically required by law, different business needs and requirements drive LLC owners to carry this policy, including:
+While this insurance option isn't typically required by law, different business needs and requirements drive LLC owners to obtain this policy, including:

 Insurance companies look at a few different factors when calculating your premium, including:

-Learn how you can get cheap general liability insurance for your LLC.
+Learn how you can get affordable general liability insurance for your LLC.

-Depending on your unique business operations, you should consider these additional insurance policies for your LLC to fully protect your business assets:
+Depending on your business needs and state requirements, you should consider these additional policies for more comprehensive protection:

 Workers' compensation insurance is required in most states if your LLC has employees, sometimes including corporate officers and members as well.
 Workers' comp covers medical expenses for workplace injuries and illnesses, and the lost wages of an injured employee.

 Commercial property insurance covers the cost of repairing or replacing your business property if it's lost, stolen, or damaged.
-This policy can be bundled with general liability in a business owner's policy (BOP), which is typically less expensive than buying these coverages separately.
+You can bundle it with general liability in a business owner's policy (BOP), which typically costs less than buying these coverages separately.

 Commercial auto insurance handles the costs if your LLC's business vehicle is involved in an accident, including medical bills and property damage.
 Each state has its own requirements for business auto liability insurance.